 Frequently Asked [Summer] Questions

-Currently, Summer 2013 courses can be found by viewing La Sierra University Summer Program's summer courses webpage.
-The official La Sierra University Course Schedule should be available for viewing around the middle of Winter Quarter 2013.
+Currently, Summer 2014 courses can only be found by viewing La Sierra University Summer Program's summer courses webpage.
+The official La Sierra University Course Schedule should be available for viewing around the middle of Winter Quarter 2014.
 If you have further questions, please contact us at email@example.com or 951.785.2148.

 - Visiting students: Fill out the Unspecified Student Registration Form and fax or deliver to the Registrar's Office.
 Under Registration Type, check One-Stop.
 If the class is not yet full, an instructor's signature is not required.
 For the fastest service, visit the Registrar's Office.

 - Applying undergraduates: Fill out the Undergraduate Online Application Form.
 Additional items listed at the Undergraduate Application link on this page must be submitted to the Office of Admissions & Records.
 Once all items are received and file is reviewed, an email will be sent to you indicating your admission status with instructions regarding registration.

 - Current La Sierra students: If you are currently attending La Sierra University, apply for summer classes as you would apply for any other quarter.
 You must obtain your PIN to register.
 Your PIN can be given to you from your adviser or the Registrar's Office.